datlife/jetson-car/setup/README.md

 Accoding to [jetsonhacks](http://www.jetsonhacks.com/2017/03/26/intel-realsense-camera-installation-nvidia-jetson-tx2/), we can understand kernel and kernel module in Linux as following:

 > **The kernel** is the code that is the base of the operating system, the interface between hardware and the application code.
 > **A kernel module** is code that can be accessed from the kernel on demand, without having to modify the kernel.
 These modules provide ancillary support for different types of devices and subsystems.

 ----

-Follow wonderful instruction from JetsonHacks to create custom Kernel Modules for NVIDIA Jetson
+Follow instruction from JetsonHacks to create custom Kernel Modules for NVIDIA Jetson
 ```
 http://www.jetsonhacks.com/2017/03/25/build-kernel-and-modules-nvidia-jetson-tx2/
 ```